 For mobile, your backend traditionally will have at least two pieces:

 - Your database: This is where the data of your app is stored.
-Popular mobile databases include Firebase, PostgreSQL, MongoDB.
+Popular mobile databases include Firebase, PostgreSQL, and MongoDB.

 - Your server: The code that runs the backend logic of your app and connects the frontend to the database.
 Popular options include Node.js and Django.